University-Wide Learning (UWL) - Courses

 Special Topics: Advanced

 Topics of interest to undergraduate students with several years experience of college from across the university will be offered periodically with a focus on expanding traditional course content to specific applications.
-Offerings will be determined by student interest, programmatic needs, and availability of teaching resources.
+Offerings are determined by student interest, programmatic needs, and availability of teaching resources.
 Repeatable for credit - maximum six.
 Departmental option for letter grade.
 Depending on the specific topic to be addressed, prerequisites may be required.
 Pass/Fail grading.
 Offered Occasionally.

 UWL 499 Cr.1-3